rsonger/software-engineering-lab/_posts/2026-04-30-vectors_and_matrices.md

   & = x \cdot i+y \cdot j
 \end{aligned}$$

-This will become very useful later when we want to represent transformations with linear functions.
+:warning: **Remember this!** Standard basis vectors are a very powerful tool for graphics calculations.

 ---
 # Linear Transformations and Matrices
+A *vector space* describes the relative structure of the axis on which vector coordinates are based.
+In computer graphics vector spaces differ depending on whether coordinates are expressed relative to each other in the 3D scene (i.e., world space) or relative to the viewer's perspective (i.e., camera space).
 A *linear transformation* is a mathematical operation that converts coordinates from one vector space to another while maintaining relative structure.
 For example, in the figure below, the image on the left shows an object **S** with coordinates in terms of vectors **i** and **j** in its own vector space.
-When rendering the same object from a certain camera angle in a 3D scene, it may appear as the image on the right, which shows **T** with coordinate vectors **m** and **n** in the screen's vector space.
+When rendering the same object from a different camera angle in a 3D scene, for example, it may appear as the image on the right, which shows **T** with coordinate vectors **m** and **n** in the screen's vector space.

 ![An example of a linear transformation](/software-engineering-lab/assets/images/linear_transformation.png)